 1. For the Christian artist.
 If you're looking for a spiritual gift to give, this is it.
 I love it when two daily practices merge to make an extra enjoyable daily habit.
 Art and scripture study, together.
 That's wonderful!
 Shanna Noel's daily scripture books are colorful, spiritual, and leave room for artists to doodle, paint, or write whatever inspires them.
 It's a great thing to do together with kids or for some me-time to connect with the Almighty.
 Love them.

 3. For the foody artist.
 People who like food and art, like me, look at food differently.
 We like it displayed nicely with beautiful colors.
 Honestly, I don't think we can help it.
 It's always a delight to have fun making art with food.
-And when I bring out a beautiful display of finger foods, everyone is happy.
+And, when I bring out a beautiful display of finger foods, everyone is happy.
 Not sure if it would be a good gift by itself?
-Then add the charcuterie board book to help inspire.
+Then add the charcuterie board book to help inspire you.

 4. For the acrylic lovers on the go.
-This acrylic palette is my fave but I really enjoy their larger version when I'm not traveling.
+This acrylic palette is my fave!
+I really enjoy their larger version when I'm not traveling.
 The small palette works great for working in your art journal and for traveling.
-It keeps acrylics paints from drying out, getting moldy, and making a big mess.
+It keeps acrylic paints from drying out, getting moldy, and making a big mess.
 This palette is the best out there for acrylics my friends and if you want the larger palette, it's available on their site redgrassartist.com.

 5. For the artist that needs help keeping it all together.
 I love to have my paints and supplies in one place.
 Having one thing to grab makes the process more enjoyable.
 I use this easel for plein-air because keeping it all together keeps me sane, but I also used it in my home when I didn't have a separate area to create art.
-This is a great gift for someone just getting star
+This is a great gift for someone just getting started.